CompChimera/circus-movement-rest-api/README.md

 ## Using docker locally
-Ensure Docker Desktop is installed.
+Ensure (Docker Desktop)[https://www.docker.com/products/docker-desktop/] is installed.

-We also need to run these two commands each time we add new dependencies to install To setup the container `docker build -t circus-api .`
+### Windows
+bat files have been created to make terminal commands a bit easier.

-To mount the folder on Windows and use a volume:
+In _command prompt_ run `build.bat` to build the image after adding new dependencies Use `run.bat` to mount the folder and use a volume

-`docker run -dp 5000:5000 -w /app -v %cd%:/app circus-api `
+## Local DB
+Flask Migrate
+Create the migration file to make required DB changes `flask db migrate`

+To actually run the changes in the DB
+`flask db upgrade`